September 16th, 2022

 - Sc2tog — Single crochet two stitches together

-Each skull takes about 15 minutes once you’re comfortable with the pattern — so a garland of 10 skulls is roughly 2.5 hours.
+Each skull takes about 15 minutes once you’re comfortable with the pattern — so a string of 10 skulls is roughly 2.5 hours.
 Perfect for a weekend project or a few evenings of Halloween Netflix binging.

-Can I make these in different sizes?
+Can I make this in different sizes?

 What if I’m a complete beginner?